For the longest time, I avoided talking about how to improve your vocabulary in English.

 Improve Your English Vocabulary Naturally

-I created a series of three in-depth workshops on my approach to learning natural-sounding language.
+I created a series of three in-depth workshops on my approach to learning natural-sounding language, which you can watch above.

 These workshops were inspired by your questions, and I hope they help you!